Den of Thieves (film): Plot

 Merrimen and his right-hand man Enson infiltrate the Federal Reserve, using the stolen armored truck and stadium money to pose as security guards dropping off cash.
 Donnie, hidden inside a cart of cash, is wheeled inside a counting room as the thieves disrupt the room's power, making it seem like a common brownout.
 The employees are briefly sent away, and Donnie triggers an electromagnetic pulse to disable the room's cameras as he sends the bills earmarked for shredding safely down the trash chute.
 Crawling through an air duct to the restroom, he leaves the building in his delivery uniform as Merrimen and Enson depart.

-A garbage truck picks up the trash containing the money and is intercepted by the thieves.
-Nick's team capture Donnie and beat him into revealing Merrimen's escape route.
-Stuck in traffic, Merrimen's crew spot Nick’s team approaching and exchange fire; Deputy "Borracho" and thief Bosco are killed.
-Fleeing on foot with Nick in close pursuit, Enson is killed and Merrimen is severely wounded.
-Cornered, Merrimen raises his empty gun, forcing Nick to fatally shoot him.
-Instead of the money, only bags of shredded paper are found in Merrimen's vehicle, and the FBI inform Nick that all currency is accounted for at the Federal Reserve, while Donnie has escaped.
+A garbage truck picks up the trash containing the money, which the thieves intercept.
+Nick's team captures Donnie and beats him into revealing Merrimen's escape route.
+Stuck in traffic, Merrimen's crew spots Nick's team approaching and exchange fire; Deputy "Borracho" and thief Bosco are killed.
+Fleeing on foot with Nick in close pursuit, Enson is killed, and Merrimen is fatally wounded by Nick, who stays by his side until he dies.
+Instead of the money, only bags of shredded paper are found in Merrimen's vehicle, and the FBI informs Nick that all currency is accounted for at the Federal Reserve while Donnie has escaped.

 Nick revisits Donnie's bar only to learn he has quit.
-Noticing the bar is frequented by Federal Reserve employees, and spotting a picture of Donnie and his friends, Nick realizes Donnie is the heist's true mastermind: gathering information from bar patrons, he was able to plan the entire robbery, and recruited his friends to intercept the money and double-cross Merrimen's crew.
-Having shipped the money offshore to Panama and escaped to London with his accomplices, Donnie is working at another bar across from a diamond exchange – his next target.
+Noticing the bar is frequented by Federal Reserve employees and spotting a picture of Donnie and his friends, Nick realizes Donnie is the heist's true mastermind: gathering information from bar patrons, he was able to plan the entire robbery.
+He recruited his friends to intercept the money and double-cross Merrimen's crew.
+Having shipped the money offshore to Panama and escaped to London with his accomplices, Donnie is now working at another bar across from a diamond exchange – his next target.